 Congratulations to all the successful 141 areas who have been accepted onto the Our Place Programme!
-To see a description of each of the area’s projects, their locations and themes please refer to our 141 Successful Areas.
+To see a description of each of the area’s projects, their locations and themes please refer to our Successful areas with project descriptions.

 The Department for Communities & Local Government have also produced a map of all the Our Place areas.